Ryan Tubridy: Radio

-Tubridy started in broadcasting at the age of 12, reviewing books for the RTÉ 2fm show Poporama presented by Ruth Buchanan.
-He earned £25 per show.
-After leaving college he became a runner in RTÉ, initially working on The Gerry Ryan Show as maker of tea and coffee.
+After leaving college Tubridy became a runner in RTÉ, initially working on The Gerry Ryan Show as maker of tea and coffee.
 Tubridy said at the death of Gerry Ryan that "The moment I set foot in RTÉ, he put his wing around me and said: 'I like what you do.
 I like what you are.
 I'm going to look after you.'"
 He credits Ryan for his kindness "in a place which is so full of ego and bizarre resentment".
 Tubridy was also influenced by the "nerd made good" style of British broadcaster Chris Evans.

 Later he worked as a reporter for Today with Pat Kenny, as well as occasionally presenting the radio news show Five Seven Live.
 In the summer of 1999, Tubridy presented Morning Glory on RTÉ Radio 1 and in July 2000 he moved to The Sunday Show.
 From 2002 until 2005 he presented RTÉ 2fm's morning breakfast show, The Full Irish.
 The move to the morning by Head of 2fm John Clarke was seen as risky, with station insiders disapproving and Hot Press publishing a double-page editorial with the headline "station in turmoil".
 Within one year its ratings had soared and Tubridy was given a major award.
 When The Full Irish ended it was the second most popular radio programme in Ireland, after Morning Ireland.
 Clarke later described moving Tubridy to the morning as the best decision of his 25-year career in radio.